-This tomato brie puff pastry tart assembles very quickly and makes a delicious appetizer for a last minute get together.
-Pair with a garden salad and you have a fabulous meal.
+This puff pastry tomato tart is made with brie and fresh thyme.
+It assembles very quickly and makes a delicious appetizer for a last minute get together or you can pair it with a garden salad for a fabulous meal.

 We are happy still over-flowing with fresh garden tomatoes, not that I’m complaining!
 Some summers we are hit or miss with our home garden.
 Luckily this year, we got tomatoes!